 Methamphetamine use has increased rapidly throughout the world, with more than 30 million users worldwide.
 Over the past decade, all regions of the United States experienced a significant increase in the number of persons using the drug, and a corresponding increase in the number of patients with medical complications seen in emergency departments (EDs).
 Fortunately, this trend seems to have reached a plateau in most areas.
 [1, 2]

-Methamphetamine may be taken orally or intravenously, or be snorted or smoked.
+Methamphetamine is available in powder and crystalline forms.
+It may be taken orally or intravenously, or be snorted or smoked.
 The smokable form of methamphetamine (“ice”) produces an immediate euphoria similar to that of crack cocaine, but the effects may last much longer.
 [3, 4]

 Inadvertent absorption of methamphetamine may occur in “body packers”, who swallow packages of the drug for transportation purposes, or “body stuffers”, who insert bags of methamphetamine rectally or vaginally in an attempt to elude drug enforcement.
 There are also users who indulge in "parachuting", in which the drug is loosely wrapped to delay absorption and prolong effect.
 These persons, and body stuffers, are at high risk for toxicity as the drug wrapping may be compromised and allow complete drug absorption.

 North American methamphetamine abusers are predominantly white males in their 30s and 40s.
 [6, 7] Recently, epidemic abuse has been described in adolescents; they cite availability, low cost, and a longer duration of action than cocaine as reasons for their drug preference.

 The medical history of amphetamine-like compounds extends back nearly 100 years.
 [3, 4] A Japanese pharmacologist first synthesized methamphetamine in 1919.
 A more detailed analysis of the pharmacology of amphetamine derived from the basic phenylethylamine structure was reported in 1930.
 In the 1930s, amphetamine was introduced in the form of inhalers for rhinitis and asthma treatment.
 The stimulant, euphoric, and anorectic effects of amphetamine were quickly recognized, leading to its abuse.